 “ARCT, you are a piano teacher.
 You have a duty to your students.”

-Four years and 5000 hours of practice later, I graduated age 47.
+Four years and five thousand hours of practice later, I graduated age 47.
 It was the most difficult and rewarding thing I’ve ever done as a musician.
-Truly a marathon.
-I felt like superman.
+It was truly a marathon, but to mangle my metaphors, I felt like superman.

 You've got to learn your instrument.
 Then, you practice, practice, practice.
 And then, when you finally get up there on the bandstand, forget all that and just wail.

 I'm a professional pianist and music educator in West Toronto Ontario.
 I'm also a devoted percussionist and drum teacher.